robotlolita/siren/documentation/notes/organisation-and-design.md

   messages don't follow this rule.

 - `Some-Object-Name`, local objects are always defined in proper case.
-Objects that are not meant to be used directly (they only define links to other objects, or they need to be refined first) also get named in proper-case in messages.
+Objects that are not meant to be used directly (they only serve as a namespace, or they need to be refined first) also get named in proper-case in messages.

 - `some-object-name`, objects that are useful out of the box get named in all lower case.

-- `mixins Some-Object-Name`, objects that are strictly meant to be mixed into another object (through the `mixin:` decorator) should be added to a `mixins` namespace in the module.
+- `Mixins Some-Object-Name`, objects that are strictly meant to be mixed into another object (through the `mixin:` decorator) should be added to a `mixins` namespace in the module.